Angel Witch (album): Track listings

 In 1990, the album was re-issued by Roadrunner Records and contained three bonus tracks.
 The three tracks were originally featured on the 1981 EP Loser.

 In 2000, the album was re-issued by Castle Records and contained six bonus tracks, in addition to the 3 previous bonus tracks, the album also included the following three tracks.
 Tracks 14 and 16 that were originally B-sides for the Sweet Danger EP.
 Track 15 is from the NWOBHM compilation album Metal for Muthas.

 On 2 August 2005, the album was re-issued by Castle Records again labeled the 25th Anniversary Expanded Edition, with slightly different album cover.
 It also featured a remastered sound and an expanded booklet, as well as even more bonus tracks.
 In addition to the above six bonus tracks, it also included the following 4 tracks, recorded for 14 March 1980 edition of the BBC's Friday Rock Show.

 30th Anniversary edition

 In 2010 the album was re-issued by Sanctuary Records in a 2-Disc version, adding demos and other versions of some songs with a total of 30 songs.

-In 2016, it was reissued in colored vinyl, with the same track listing as the first release.
+In 2016, the album was reissued in colored vinyl, with the same track listing as its first release.